Requirements for Running Symfony

 Requirements for Running Symfony¶

 To run Symfony, your system needs to adhere to a list of requirements.
-You can
+You

-easily see if your system passes all requirements by running the
+can easily see if your system passes all requirements by running the

-the command line via:
+your requirements from the command line via:

 $ php app/check.php